 As much as she pushed her players to win on the court, Summitt, who earned a bachelor’s degree from UT Martin and a master’s degree from UT Knoxville, also insisted on excellence in the classroom.

 Every Lady Vol who completed her eligibility at Tennessee under Summitt’s watch graduated, and the coach remained a mentor to her former players as they went on to careers in basketball and other ventures.

-Pat Summitt Plaza, which features a bronze statue of Summitt, sits at the corner of Lake Loudoun Boulevard and Phillip Fulmer Way, the campus’s most-used entrance.
+Pat Summitt Plaza, which features a bronze statue of Summitt, is located at the corner of Lake Loudoun Boulevard and Phillip Fulmer Way, near the most-used entrance to the UT campus.